 Isaac and his 4 brothers all served in the same unit during the Civil War and all returned unscathed.

-CIVIL WAR: Isaac joined Co.
+CIVIL WAR veteran: Isaac joined Co.
 I, 9th MI Infantry.
 For meritious service he was appointed Corporal.
-He re-enlisted when his Co. was veteraned, and was promoted to Sargeant.
+He re-enlisted when his Co. was veteraned, and was promoted to Sargent.
 INFANTRY

 History of the 9th Regiment, Michigan Infantry: